Paula Meyer, Founder and President of Friends of Ngong Road

 Paula spent 25 years in the financial services industry, primarily in the mutual fund business.
-After eight years with Vanguard she and her family moved to Appleton, WI where she served in an executive position with SECURA Insurance.
-While in Appleton, she co-founded the Fox Cities Children’s Museum (now known as The Building for Kids), which is still a thriving organization today.
-She returned to Minnesota in 1993 and served in executive positions for Piper Jaffray and American Express Financial Advisors (which became Ameriprise Financial).
-Meyer served as President of Piper Capital Management, the investment management affiliate of Piper Jaffray and as President of the mutual fund and certificate businesses at Ameriprise Financial.
+After Vanguard she moved to SECURA Insurance in Appleton, WI, and then served in executive positions at Piper Jaffray and Ameriprise Financial (formerly American Express Financial Advisors) in Minneapolis, MN.
+Meyer served as the President of Piper Capital Management at Piper Jaffray and as President of the mutual fund and certificate businesses at Ameriprise Financial.

-After many years as a corporate executive, Meyer’s belief is that the skills she and the organization’s board of directors learned in business can be applied successfully to deliver results in a different context.
-Friends of Ngong Road work is done on a volunteer basis, allowing 98% of funds raised to be sent to Kenya.
+After many years as a corporate executive Meyer’s belief is that the skills she and the organization’s board of directors have learned in business can be applied successfully to deliver results in a different context.
+Friends of Ngong Road provides support to one of the most at-risk populations in the world – children who have lost one or both parents due to AIDS and living in poverty in Nairobi’s slums.
+U.S.-based fundraising operations are handled by volunteers allowing nearly 100% of funds raised to be sent to Kenya.